 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
-Consult Medical Conditions. - Students with open cuts or sores must not be in the pool. - Inform in-charge person on deck of any student having a medical history or any medical problems that may affect the student's safety in the water (for example, diabetes, asthma, heart condition, convulsions, epilepsy, frequent ear infections). - Prior to participation students must receive concussion information through the appropriate Ministry of Education's Concussion Awareness Resource or the school board approved concussion resources.
-Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - procedures and rules for safe play; and - the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - Fair play and rules of the sport must be taught and strictly enforced.
+Consult Medical Conditions. - Students with open cuts or sores must not be in the pool. - Inform in-charge person on deck of any student with a medical history or any medical problems that may affect the student's safety in water (for example, diabetes, asthma, heart condition, convulsions, epilepsy, frequent ear infections). - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
+Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - Skill instruction can be followed by skill application (for example, relay activities, tag games which incorporate skills).
+This is considered to be part of the instructional program not recreational/free swim. - A proper warm-up and cool-down must be included.

-- Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that they are not to share water bottles. - Students must adhere to the following rules: - showers must be taken before entering the pool - no running on deck - no gum chewing - o no food in pool area - stay clear of diving area - o no diving off deck or blocks into water less than 2.75m (9') in depth - no horseplay - students must ask permission to leave the pool area - Instructional swim may include organized games (for example, relays) but cannot include an unorganized recreational/free swim. - During recreational swim, students must not use a mask, snorkel or use scuba equipment. - Coaches must be knowledgeable of the school board's procedures for emergency, accident or injury in a pool. - Emergency procedures must be outlined to students prior to entering the water. - Parents/guardians must be informed of the school board's policy related to initiation/hazing activities. - The presence and location of spectators must not present a safety concern.
-A school is responsible for supervising its own spectators.
-The ratio of supervisor to spectators must address safety concerns. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
+- Students must adhere to the following rules: - no running or pushing on deck - o no gum chewing - o no food in pool area - o no diving off deck or blocks into water less than 2.75m (9') in depth - no street shoes on deck - o students must ask permission to leave pool/swimming area. - Showers must be taken before entering the pool. - During recreational swim, students must not use a mask, snorkel or scuba equipment. - Instructional swim may include organized games (for example, relays) but cannot include an unorganized recreational/free swim. - Teachers must be knowledgeable of the school board's procedures for emergency, accident or injury in a pool. - Emergency procedures must be outlined to students prior to entering the water. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
+If the Teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the Teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
+Consult the Intent subsection within the About section.

+- Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
 In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.